 Bone marrow or peripheral blood SCT is a complex treatment that can cause life-threatening side effects.
 If the doctors think a patient may benefit from a transplant, it should be done at a hospital where the staff has experience with the procedure and with managing the recovery phase.
 Some bone marrow transplant programs may not have experience in certain types of transplants, especially transplants from unrelated or mismatched donors.

-SCT is very expensive (often costing well over $100,000) and often requires a lengthy hospital stay.
+SCT is very expensive (often costing well over $100,000) and often means a lengthy hospital stay.
 Because some insurance companies may view it as an experimental treatment, they may not pay for the procedure.
 Even if the transplant is covered by your insurance, your co-pays or other costs could easily amount to tens of thousands of dollars.
 It is important to find out what your insurer will cover before deciding on a transplant to get an idea of what you might have to pay.

 Possible side effects